ccoutant/dwarf-locations/005-locations-on-stack.md

 >     The `DW_OP_composite` operator has no operands.
 It pushes a new, empty,
 >     composite location onto the stack.
 >
->     _This operator is provided so that a new series of piece operations
+>     [non-normative] This operator is provided so that a new series of
->     can be started to form a composite location when the state of the
+>     piece operations can be started to form a composite location when
->     stack is unknown (e.g., following a `DW_OP_call*` operation)._
+>     the state of the stack is unknown (e.g., following a `DW_OP_call*`
+>     operation).
 >
 > 2. `DW_OP_piece`
 >